wkumari/draft-wkumari-dnsop-multiple-responses/README.md

        /                   TXT-DATA                    /
        +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+

-   Where TXT-DATA is one or more character-strings.
+   Where TXT-DATA is one or more <character-string>s.

    The Extra RR has RR type TBD [RFC Editor: insert the IANA assigned value and delete this note]

+Kumari, et al.          Expires December 28, 2016               [Page 5]

+Internet-Draft              DNS Extra Answers                  June 2016

 6. Signaling support

-   Iterative nameservers (or stubs) that support EXTRA records signal this by setting the OPT record's EXTRA bit (bit NN [TBD: assigned by IANA] in the EDNS0 extension header to 1.
+   Recursive Resolvers (or other DNS clients) that support EXTRA records MAY signal this by setting the OPT record's EXTRA bit (bit NN [TBD: assigned by IANA] in the EDNS0 extension header to 1.

 7. Stub-Resolver Considerations

-   No modifications need to be made to stub-resolvers to get the predominate benefit of this protocol, since the majority of the speed gain will take place between the validating recursive resolver and
+   No modifications need to be made to stub-resolvers to get the predominate benefit of this protocol, since the majority of the speed gain will take place between the validating recursive resolver and the authoritative name server.

-Kumari, et al.          Expires December 28, 2016               [Page 5]

-Internet-Draft            DNS Multiple Answers                 June 2016

-   the authoritative name server.
 However, stub resolvers may choose to support this technique, and / or may query directly for the EXTRA RR if it wants to pre-query for data that will likely be needed in the